OnlyFans: Key figures

 In November 2016, Tim Stokely founded OnlyFans as a platform for performers to "directly monetize their content and interactions".
 Stokely's start up capital was a £10,000 loan from his father, Guy Stokely.
 He had previously founded the websites GlamGirls and Customs4U.
 Tim's brother Thomas Stokely became the company's chief operating officer and their father assumed the position of finance head.

 Initially, OnlyFans banned explicit content on its platform and sought to attract musicians and influencers.
-However, by 2017, OnlyFans lifted its ban on pornography.
+By 2017, OnlyFans lifted its ban on pornography.
 Two years later, businessman Leonid Radvinsky, owner of MyFreeCams, acquired 75% ownership of Fenix International Limited, the provider of OnlyFans, and became one of its directors.
-The Independent claimed that after this, OnlyFans "gained a pop culture reputation for being a hive of pornography".

-In December 2021, Tim Stokely announced that he would be stepping down as CEO and Amrapali Gan would be assuming the position.
+The Independent wrote that after this, OnlyFans "gained a pop culture reputation for being a hive of pornography".
+In December 2021, Tim Stokely announced that he would step down as CEO and Amrapali Gan would replace him.
 In July 2023, lawyer Keily Blair was appointed CEO.

 2020s growth

 Amateur and professional sex workers drove OnlyFans' early growth, a process further accelerated by the COVID-19 pandemic and the recession it caused.
-Between March and April in 2020, the user and creator base grew by 75%.

-The site grew rapidly after it was mentioned by Beyoncé in the remix of the Megan Thee Stallion song, "Savage", released in April 2020.
-Traffic increased by 15% and CEO Tim Stokely claimed OnlyFans was seeing approximately 200,000 new users and 6,0008,000 new creators register daily.
-2020 also saw numerous celebrities, including Cardi B, Rebecca Minkoff, and Tyler Posey, as well as media companies like Munchies join the platform, which further boosted interest in the site.
-By December 2020, OnlyFans had 85 million users and more than 1 million creators, generating more than USD2 billion in sales that year.
+Between March and April 2020, the user and creator base grew by 75%.
+The site grew rapidly after it was mentioned by Beyoncé in the remix of the Megan Thee Stallion song "Savage", released in April 2020.
+Traffic increased by 15% and Tim Stokely said about 200,000 new users and 6,0008,000 new creators were registering daily.
+Celebrities including Cardi B, Rebecca Minkoff, and Tyler Posey, as well as media companies like Munchies joined the platform in 2020, further boosting interest in the site.
+By December 2020, OnlyFans had 85 million users and more than a million creators, generating more than USD2 billion in sales that year.

 Sky News reported in 2020 that OnlyFans had not paid value-added tax for three years and could face heavy penalties from tax authorities; it began charging value-added tax in July 2020 after "discussions" with HM Revenue and Customs.
 By March 2021, OnlyFans' user base topped 120 million and creators collectively earned $3 billion in revenue.
-OnlyFans stated that it pays out more than $200 million a month to creators.

-In 2021, their revenue was around $900 million, a rise from $350 million in the previous year, with the company reaching a market valuation of $1 billion.
-Owner Leonid Radvinsky received $500 million in dividends in the roughly two-year period from 2021 to 2022.

-In April 2021, Time named OnlyFans in its Time 100 Most Influential Companies list.
-Also in 2021, Fast Company named OnlyFans as one of the 10 most innovative social media companies.
+OnlyFans said it paid out more than $200 million a month to creators.
+In 2021, its revenue was around $900 million, a rise from $350 million in 2020, with the company reaching a market valuation of $1 billion.
+Radvinsky received $500 million in dividends in a roughly two-year period in 2021 to 2022.
+In April 2021, Time named OnlyFans on its Time 100 Most Influential Companies list.
+Also in 2021, Fast Company named OnlyFans one of the 10 most innovative social media companies.
 The Financial Times named OnlyFans one of the fastest-growing companies in Europe in 2022 and 2023.